hapax/hapax.github.io/assets/chuzenji.md

 the snack aisle, pretending to be wracked by indecision over kabukiage flavours, while I scope out local hotels on the wifi.
-A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches me with what I
+A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches my clumsy performance with amusement.
+He has nowhere to be; only a gaijin would

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />